dita-izaty/Miguin-CSS/README.md

 Miguin is a penguin character from one of my favorite idols, TWICE Mina.
-And because penguins are also one of my favorite animals, I attempted to make the character using CSS as part of a CSS art practice that I was studying.
+And because penguins are also one of my favorite animals, I attempted to make the character using CSS as part of a CSS art practice that I was learning.
 And here are the results:

 https://miguin-css.netlify.app/